 Figure 2.1.1 shows the flow chart based on the RO system configuration.
 The RO system configuration and tag name list of LVMWD is provided as “Additional Materials A1” at the end of this report.
 Figure 2.1.1 (a) is the flow chart limited to the part related to permeate TOC prediction and Figure 2.1.1 (b) is the flow chart limited to the part related to permeate EC prediction.

 In Figure 2.1.1, the arrows and objects are same meaning as the case of OCWD (in Figure 1.1.2).
-Especially, output data from the hexagon object toward the square object is calculated by the prediction model in the later section.
+Especially, output data from a hexagon object toward a square object is calculated by the prediction models described in the later sections.